eletesta/dac19-experiments/README.md

-We present here a python script to run the experiments presented in [''Reducing the Multiplicative Complexity in Logic Networks for Cryptography and Security Applications'', DAC 2019]().
 This work proposes a logic synthesis algorithm and tool to minimize the number of AND gates in a logic network composed of AND, XOR, and inverter gates (XAGs).
 Reducing the number of AND gates plays a central role in many cryptography and security applications.
 The method exploits cut enumeration and cut rewriting, and it has been implemented in [mockturtle](https://github.com/lsils/mockturtle).
-The database for cut rewriting has been obtained starting from the one available at [https://github.com/usnistgov/Circuits/tree/master/slp](https://github.com/usnistgov/Circuits/tree/master/slp).
+The database for the optimum implementation of 6-input functions used for cut rewriting has been obtained starting from the one available at [https://github.com/usnistgov/Circuits/tree/master/slp](https://github.com/usnistgov/Circuits/tree/master/slp).

-We present results both on the [EPFL benchmarks](https://github.com/lsils/benchmarks) and on benchmarks aiming at crypthographic applications available at [https://homes.esat.kuleuven.be/~nsmart/MPC/](https://homes.esat.kuleuven.be/~nsmart/MPC/).

 ### Installation